Vladikolev0321/Coctail-machine/README.md

 # Coctail-machine
-Course work for Computer Integrated Systems in school
+Course work for Micro Computer Integrated Systems in school